munificent/craftinginterpreters/book/representing-code.md

 You'll note that, much like the Token class, there aren't any methods here.
 It's a dumb structure.
 Nicely typed, but merely a bag of data.
 This feels strange in an object-oriented language like Java.
-Shouldn't the class *do stuff?*
+Shouldn't the class *do stuff*?

 The problem is that these tree classes aren't owned by any single domain.
 Should they have methods for parsing since that's where the trees are created?
 Or interpreting since that's where they are consumed?
-Trees span the border between those territories, which mean they are really owned by *neither.*
+Trees span the border between those territories, which means they are really owned by *neither*.

 In fact, these types exist to enable the parser and interpreter to *communicate*.
 That lends itself to types that are simply data with no